MOCA: Self-supervised Representation Learning by Predicting Masked Online Codebook Assignments: Our approach

 \item[Local token assignment prediction:] Last, the above embeddings are given as input to the decoder transformer $\mathrm{D}(\cdot)$.
 The decoder computes the tokens embeddings $\mathrm{D}(\vz^v) = \{\mathrm{D}(\vz^v)_i\}_{i=1}^{N}$, which will be used for predicting the token assignment vectors as follows:

 for $i \in \{1, ..., N\}$.
 The weights $W^d = [\vw^d_1, \cdots, \vw^d_K]$ are $L_2$-normalized $d_\text{dec}$-dimensional prototypes (one per codebook embedding in $C$) used for predicting the assignment vectors.
-As we will explain in more detail later on (see \cref{sec:details}), these prototypes are not learnt but are dynamically generated by a weight generation module.
+As we explain in more detail in \cref{sec:dynamic_prototype_generation}, these prototypes are not learnt but are dynamically generated by a weight generation module.
 Also, $\tau_{d}$ is a softmax temperature that controls the softness of the predicted probability. \end{description}

 The masked same-view token assignment prediction loss is

 and $\mathrm{CE}(\va,\vb)\!=\!-\!\sum_{k=1}^K \vb[k] \log (\va[k]\big)$ is the cross-entropy loss between two distributions $\va$ and $\vb$.